hanunvst/StockProject/README.md

   - An option to export the historical data of the selected stocks
   - Show Highs and Lows of individual stocks
   - A graph that can show aggregated condition for the overall market

+# How to Run this application

+- install nodejs
+- install react script
+- clone / download  this project
+- install dependencies (npm install)
+- run the project (npm start)